 Employment is for 7-9 weeks for leadership positions and 9-11 weeks for supervisory positions.
-Training begins in late May.
-Our first full week for campers in 2019 will begin on Sunday, June 9th.
+Training will begin May 28, 2021 for leadership positions.
+Our first full week for campers in 2021 will begin on Sunday, June 13th, 2021.
 Each summer, we hire approximately 18 paid staff members.
 Paid and volunteer staff members work together to achieve the goals for our summer program which are based on our mission statement.

 Check out the Summer of Service flyers below to learn about the benefits, as well as the joys and challenges of spending your summer at DuBois Center.

 Note: Minimum age is 18 for leadership positions and 20 for supervisory positions, although those aged 21 and above are preferred